jeandrek/ultra-crossplatform-checkers/README.md

 # Checkers

-This work-in-progress 3D checkers implementation aims to be really portable.
+This 3D checkers implementation aims to be really portable.
+You can play against another person locally, against the computer, or over the network.
-Person vs. computer does not (yet) exist.
 Rendering uses OpenGL (ES) on most platforms.

 ## Installation